Sehnsucht: Etymology and language change

 A suffering reference of the word Sehnsucht in Middle High German usage is associated with "Siechtum" in the German dictionary as follows: Weakening the disease reference, the word later denoted the high "degree of a violent and often painful longing for something, especially when one has no hope of attaining what is desired, or when attainment is uncertain, still distant."

 The word "Sehnsucht" is used as a Germanism in some other languages.
 Because of its vagueness, analogous terms cannot easily be cited.
-Portuguese language has the similar but not identical term saudade.
+Portuguese has the similar but not identical term saudade.

 Sehnsucht in mythology

 In Greek mythology, the Erotes are the gods of loving Sehnsucht, found with Eros in the company of Aphrodite.

-A mythical explanation of Sehnsucht is offered by the myth of so-called Kugelmenschen, mythical creatures that are some sort of spherical men, which the philosopher Plato has narrated in his fictional, literary dialogue Symposium(The Banquet).
-The inventor of the myth is Plato himself, but he has utilized old mythical motifs.
-The core idea also occurs in non-European myths.
-Plato's fictional narrator is the famous comedy poet Aristophanes, who, like the other participants in the banquet of which the dialogue is about, gives a speech about Eros.
-According to the myth, humans originally had spherical hulls as well as four hands and feet and two faces on one head.
-In their wantonness they wanted to storm the sky.
-For this, Zeus punished them by cutting each of them in half.
+A common mythical explanation of the feeling of Sehnsucht is offered by Plato in his dialogue Symposium though the speech of Aristophanes, who presents a comic and unusual myth about spherical two-headed men.
+The myth was invented by Plato himself, but likely utilized mythical motifs which predate his work.
+Aristophanes, the famous comic playwright, gives a speech about Eros.
+According to the myth, humans originally had spherical bodies as well as four hands and feet and two heads.
+In their great arrogance, they tried to storm the sky and dwell amongst the gods.
+For this, Zeus punished them by cutting each of them in half, cleaving them into people with two arms, two legs, and just a single head.
 These halves are the people of today.
-They suffer from their incompleteness; each one is looking for the lost other half.
-The longing for the former wholeness is shown in the form of erotic desire, which aims at union.
-Some spherical men were entirely male, others entirely female, still others - the androgynoi Androgynos - had a male and a female half.
-The entirely male ones originally descended from the sun, the entirely female ones from the earth, and the androgynous ones from the moon.
-With this different nature of the sphere-men, Plato's Aristophanes explains the differences in sexual orientation.
-Only the humans originating from androgynoi are heterosexually oriented.
+However, these divinely divided humans suffer from their incompleteness; each one is looking for the lost other half from which they were split.
+The longing for the former wholeness is expressed erotic desire, which aims at union back into a two headed, four armed, and four legged state.
+The state of longing for the completeness of one's lost half, caused by the primordial division of the human beings by Zeus, can be characterized as Sehnsucht.